Marketing glossary.

 CRO

-6A/B Testing
+11A/B Testing

 Splitting traffic between two or more page variants to measure which converts better.
-Statistical significance requires sample size based on baseline conversion rate and minimum detectable lift. usually 1,000+ conversions per variant.
+Statistical significance requires sample size based on baseline conversion rate and minimum detectable lift, usually 1,000+ conversions per variant.

 Conversion Rate Optimization